VolkovLabs/volkovlabs.io/docs/volkovlabs-form-panel/index.md

 ## Features

-- Provides functionality to create customizable forms with elements:
+- Provides functionality to create customizable forms with elements (see the picture below):
+  - Number Input
+  - Radio Group with Boolean options
+  - String Input
-  - Code Editor
+  - Number Slider
+  - Select with Custom options
   - Date and Time
+  - Radio Group with Custom options
   - Read-only (Disabled) with support for lookup
-  - Number Input
-  - Number Slider
   - Password Input
-  - Radio Group with Boolean options
-  - Radio Group with Custom options
-  - Select with Custom options
-  - String Input
   - Text Area
+  - Code Editor
-- Supports the Custom Code for Initial and Update requests.
+- Supports the Custom Code for the `Initial` and `Update` requests.
-- Allows to specify GET request to get initial values and DELETE, PATCH, POST, PUT request to send values updated in the form.
+- Allows specifying `GET` request to get initial values and `DELETE`, `PATCH`, `POST`, and `PUT` requests to send values updated in the form.
-- Allows to add Header fields to Initial and Update requests.
+- Allows adding `Header` fields to the `Initial` and `Update` requests.
-- Allows to customize Submit, Reset buttons and form layout.
+- Allows customizing `Submit`, `Reset` buttons, and form layout.
-- Allows to split form elements into sections.
+- Allows splitting form elements into sections.
-- Allows to request confirmation before update request.
+- Allows requesting confirmation before `Update` request.
-- Allows to send all or only updated elements in the Payload.
+- Allows sending all or only updated elements in the `Payload`.
-- Allows to display Success and Error notifications from the Custom Code.
+- Allows displaying `Success` and `Error` notifications from the **Custom Code**.
-- Supports Code Editor suggestions for Available Parameters.
+- Supports Code Editor suggestions for available parameters.

+All available elements are:
 ![Form Panel](https://raw.githubusercontent.com/volkovlabs/volkovlabs-form-panel/main/src/img/panel.png)

 ## Feedback